AdobeDocs/learning-manager.en/help/migrated/managers/frequently-asked-questions-for-managers.md

 You can create reports for your team members to view the list of skills assigned and achieved by each one of them.
 ClickReports on the left pane and click Sample Reports tab to view a Skills vs Managers sample report.

-For more information, refer to [Reports](feature-summary/reports.md) feature in the Captivate Prime Help.
+For more information, refer to [Reports](feature-summary/reports.md) feature in the Learning Manager Help.

 +++